vmchale/jacinda/doc/guide.md

 Jacinda is well-suited to processing the output of Unix tools: regular expressions scan for relevant output and one can split on separators.

+There is additionally support for filters, maps and folds that are familiar to functional programmers.

 On Mac, one can use `otool -l` to show load commands and then

 ```